-- Most scholarships are based on merit-awarded for proven academic, athletic, or other ability. - Many scholarships require maintaining a certain GPA to continue receiving aid. - Most grants are awarded based on the family's financial situation. - Discover a college's average need-based aid package and merit scholarship by looking at a school's profile on CollegeData.com and clicking on the Financials link. - Public universities often post merit award requirements on their website.
+- It's widely assumed that scholarships are based on merit-awarded for proven academic, athletic, or other ability.
+That's not necessarily true when you consider that at many colleges and universities, the majority of students recieve a discount. - Many scholarships require maintaining a certain GPA to continue receiving aid. - Need-based grants are awarded based on the family's financial situation. - Discover a college's average need-based aid package and merit scholarship by looking at a school's profile on CollegeData.com and clicking on the Financials link. - Public universities often post merit award requirements on their website.